alwaysappleftd/Lockra1n_v2.0/README.md

 # Lockra1n

-Please note: I was not able to upload the app file onto this repository because GitHub said the file size was too big.
+Please note: I was not able to upload the app file directly onto this repository because GitHub doesn’t allow files bigger than 25 MB to be directly uploaded.
+Please see the Releases section for a full download.
-Please download it from here: https://www.mediafire.com/file/jxevbsoawarvf56/Lockra1n_v2.0_beta_%255BRELEASE%255D.zip/file This is an iCloud bypass tool that I coded in Python.
+You can also directly download it from here: https://www.mediafire.com/file/jxevbsoawarvf56/Lockra1n_v2.0_beta_%255BRELEASE%255D.zip/file

+This is an iCloud bypass tool that I coded in Python.
 To run this app, just double-click on the Lockra1n app file.
 The app should open up!

 How to use Lockra1n:

+VERY IMPORTANT!
+This is a beta.
+Do not get upset if it doesn't function perfectly, I am still working on it.
+Once I feel I have got the app to a manageable state, then I will officially release it on my website.
+Please be patient.
+For now, it will be on GitHub and MediaFire only.

 [1] Press the "Install Dependencies" button.
 This will make sure everything is ready to use with Lockra1n.
 NOTE: You only need to do this once.
 I would not recommend doing this more than once.